lammps/lammps/doc/src/pair_dpd_fdt.rst

 Restrictions
 """"""""""""

-These commands are part of the USER-DPD package.
+These commands are part of the DPD-REACT package.
 They are only enabled if LAMMPS was built with that package.
 See the :doc:`Build package <Build_package>` doc page for more info.

 Pair styles *dpd/fdt* and *dpd/fdt/energy* require use of the